-There is a medical marijuana dispensary in St. Cloud, Minnesota.
-Recreational marijuana is illegal in Minnesota, so there are no recreational marijuana dispensaries in St. Cloud.
+Yes, St. Cloud has an approved medical marijuana dispensary.
+The dispensary sells medical cannabis products in several forms, such as topicals, pills, vapor oils, and lozenges.
 In 2014, Minnesota legalized cannabis for only qualifying patients who register in the state’s Medical Cannabis Program.
 Registered patients in St. Cloud can purchase prescribed amounts of cannabis at only licensed medical marijuana dispensaries.

 Yes.
 The medical marijuana dispensary in St. Cloud offers online cannabis products sales for registered patients in the city.
 However, because the medical marijuana law in Minnesota prohibits cannabis delivery to consumers’ residences, patients must visit the weed dispensary in person for in-store pick-up of their marijuana supplies.
+The state’s recreational marijuana law makes provisions for home delivery of cannabis products.
+When legal sales of adult-use cannabis begins in St. Cloud, you may be able to order online and have your order delivered to your home address.

 The marijuana dispensary in St. Cloud only sells weed supplies to medical marijuana patients in the city.
 Medical patients must schedule appointments with the medical cannabis dispensary before visiting in person.
 They must also access their Medical Cannabis Registry Accounts to complete the Patient Self-Evaluation before going to the cannabis dispensary in St. Cloud.
 The pharmacist at the St. Cloud medical marijuana dispensary will review and approve the Patient Self-Evaluation submitted online.
 Other documents to bring when visiting the medical dispensary for the first time include: